DiscontinuedUpdate: New Balance 840 v4

 - A more flexible mesh is used in the upper to accommodate a wide variety of runners.
 This upper adapts better to the foot for more comfort and better fit.

-- New Balanced also ramped up the flexibility of the 840 v3 by making the forefoot grooves bigger and deeper than the past version.
+- New Balance also ramped up the flexibility of the 840 v3 by making the forefoot grooves bigger and deeper than the past version.
 The deeper and bigger grooves are essential in providing flexibility to a heavily-cushioned midsole.

 Like the past model, the fit of the 840 v3 is quite full.
 It has a standard fit that provides just enough space in the heel and spacious forefoot with a secure midfoot.
 Most runners will find the fit to their liking, especially for numerous hours of training.
 Available widths are medium, wide, and extra wide.
 Sizing is on the money with options ranging from 6 to 15 for the men’s and 5 to 12 for the women’s.

 The outsole has non-aggressive treads and covered with blown rubber in the most part for better traction.
 Shielding the high-impact areas is the durable Ndurance rubber for an enduring outsole lifespan.
+These outsole elements are also present in the New Balance 840 v4.

 A full-length EVA provides decent cushioning and durability in the outsole.
 New Balance made the ride a bit softer by using the ABZORB foam in the shoe.
 It is a top of the line midsole foam that offers excellent shock-absorbing features and resiliency.
 Together, they make the cushioning slightly softer, more durable, and with better shock dispersal.